 The fascia is affected by basically everything we are exposed to

-The fascia is affected by a variety of factors such as age, genes, movements, gender, hormones, disease, medication, nutrition, physical stress, exercise, mental stress, sleep, pollution, etc, which causes it to reorganise.
+The fascia is affected by a variety of factors such as age, genes, movements, gender, hormones, disease, medication, nutrition, physical stress, exercise, mental stress, sleep, pollution, etc, which cause it to reorganise.

 One of the most important functions of fascia is to load and unload pressure – that is, to handle everything we are exposed to daily.
 Let's see how it works on a practical level.

-When a body is deformed by an outside force, the strain is distributed over the whole body and not only the local place is deformed.
-The body’s system to relieve the pressure is rapid, flexible, strong, and global – the whole body is receiving, everything is in motion.
+When a body is deformed by an outside force, the strain is distributed over the whole body.
+The body’s system to relieve the pressure is rapid, flexible, strong, and global – the whole body is receiving, and everything is in motion.

 Symptoms and pain might start to appear if the fascia is not in its optimal fluid shape when loading pressure